syncany/syncany-docs/source/getting_started.rst

 	As of today, the automatic synchronizaton setup is not as easy as it should be.
 We are aware of that and are working on a solution.

 To set up a Dropbox-like folder synchronizaton for a Syncany folder, the folder has to be managed by the Syncany background process (also called *the daemon*).
-This background process can be started with ``syd start`` (note that the command is not ``sy``, but ``syd``).
+This background process can be started with ``sy daemon start``.
 Once the daemon is started, all registered folders are monitored for changes and remote changes are automatically applied to the local folder.
 All of these actions happen in the background -- without the need for any intervention.

+By default, calling ``sy init`` or ``sy connect`` will add the added local folder to the Syncany daemon configuration.
+Upon the next start of the daemon, the folder will be daemon-managed.
+If you want to manually manage the folder start the two commands with the ``--no-daemon`` option.

-To register a folder (and do other things), the daemon can be configured using the daemon config file at ``%AppData%\Syncany\daemon.xml`` or ``~/.config/syncany/daemon.xml``.
+To register a folder manually or remove a folder from daemon management, the daemon can be configured using the daemon config file at ``%AppData%\Syncany\daemon.xml`` or ``~/.config/syncany/daemon.xml``.
 Assuming that you'd like ``/home/pim/Syncany`` to be monitored and automatically synchronized, simply add the folder to the ``daemon.xml`` config file like this:

 .. code-block:: xml